cogentcore/core/README.md

 ### TODO

+* Style one field -- use for fields in Node objs -- e.g., for indent in TreeView
+* also thumb in slider -- make it em sized -- will fix weird sizing issues

+* CSS styling attached to Viewport; .class #name -- just need to call additional style passes with whatever matches..

+* scroll wheel events for scrolling! -- frame intercepts.  also sliders when in focus?

-* color generates linear interpolations, lighter, darker -- then add a painter guy based on that to generate gradients, and then we're in the shadow business, etc -- key innovation over css: relative color transforms: lighterX darkerX that transform existing color -- great for styling widgets etc.
+* color generates linear interpolations, lighter, darker -- then add a painter guy based on that to generate gradients, and then we're in the shadow business, etc

-* enums not working in valueview -- they were, right?

 * saving non-string properties not working -- doesn't know the type for loading.. converts to a map.

-* CSS styling attached to Viewport

-* preferences struct, editor

 * double-click interval not working at all -- calling everything double-click